Mammograms and Other Breast Imaging Tests

 - The whole procedure takes about 20 minutes.
 The actual breast compression only lasts a few seconds.

 - You may feel some discomfort when your breasts are compressed, and for some women it can be painful.

 - Although usually 2 views of each breast are usually taken for a screening mammogram, for some women, such as those with breast implants or large breasts, additional pictures may be needed.

 - All mammogram facilities are required to send you a summary of your results in simple language within 30 days.
 In most cases, you will be contacted within 5 working days if there’s a possible problem seen on the mammogram.

 - Only 2 to 4 screening mammograms of every 1,000 lead to a diagnosis of breast cancer.

 If you are a woman age 40 or over, you should get a mammogram every year.
-(See our document called Breast Cancer: Early Detection for the American Cancer Society breast cancer screening recommendations.)
+(See Breast Cancer: Early Detection for the American Cancer Society breast cancer screening recommendations.